hybridx/php.dv/README.md

 ## To run

-Add a Virtual Host on your local sever with name **_phpdv_** and folder path of your index file.
-Restart DNS if required.
-Navigate to http://phpdv/ in browser and voilà!
+* Add a Virtual Host on your local sever with name **_php.dv_** and folder path of your index file.
+* Restart DNS if required.
+* Navigate to http://php.dv/ in browser and voilà!

 ## FYI